-In some cases it may make sense to reduce the number of intervals into which the data are grouped.
-In the above example, there are relatively few households with incomes of eighty thousand or more dollars, but the intervals contiue to 110-119.
+In some cases it may make sense to reduce or expand the number of intervals into which the data are grouped.
+In the above example, there are relatively few households with incomes of eighty thousand or more dollars, but the intervals continue to 110-119.
 In some data sets, there may be values even greater than this, with the result that there would need to be many intervals to account for all possible values.
 In order to handle such situations, it may make sense to collapse the intervals, so there are fewer, but wider, intervals for values that occur infrequently.
+Where there are many more cases in some intervals than in others, it may make sense to split such an interval into two or three intervals, to provide greater information on the distribution of cases within such an interval.

-As an example of this, In Table 1, the household incomes from the stem and leaf display are grouped into intervals of ten thousand dollars each for the range of incomes up to fifty thousand dollars.
-But for higher incomes, the cases are grouped into wider intervals.
-That is, in Table 1 the intervals of 50-59 and 60-69 are combined into a single interval from 50 to 69 with nine households.
+As an example, In Table 1 the household incomes from the stem and leaf display are grouped into intervals of ten thousand dollars each for several of the intervals.
+But the original 10-19 thousand dollar interval is split into two (10-14 and 15-19) and for higher incomes, the cases are grouped into wider intervals.
+The intervals of 50-59 and 60-69 are combined into a single interval from 50 to 69 with nine households.
 The nine cases in this interval come from 4 households with income of 50-59 and 5 households with income of 60-69.
 Similarly, the intervals of 70-79, 80-89, and 90-99 have been grouped together into the 70-99 interval, and the highest incomes have been grouped into the interval 100-119.